 - 1. Discharge of wastes to surface waters or surface water drainage courses is prohibited. - 2.
 Discharge of waste classified as 'hazardous', as defined in the California Code of Regulations, title 22, section 6626.1 et seq., is prohibited. - 3.
-Treatment system bypass of untreated or partially treated waste is prohibited, except as allowed by Standard Provision E.2 of the Standard Provisions and Reporting Requirements for Waste Discharge Requirements. - 4.
-Discharge of waste at a location or in a manner different from that described in the Findings is prohibited. - 5.
-The Discharger shall not allow toxic substances to be discharged into the wastewater treatment system such that biological treatment mechanisms are disrupted. - 6.
-Discharge of restaurant and grease trap waste, and other commercial or industrial waste into the septic system is prohibited. - 7.
-Surfacing of waste within or downgradient of the leach fields is prohibited. - 8.
-Surfacing of wastewater from the septic system is prohibited.

-- 9. Presence of leachate within one foot of ground surface elevation of the lowest leach field is prohibited. - 10.
-Discharge of sewage, including gray water, to surface waters is prohibited. - 11.
+Discharge of waste classified as 'designated', as defined in CWC Section 13173, in a manner that causes violation of groundwater limitations, is prohibited. - 4.
+Treatment system bypass of untreated or partially treated waste is prohibited, except as allowed by Standard Provision E.2 of the Standard Provisions and Reporting Requirements for Waste Discharge Requirements. - 5.
+Discharge of waste at a location or in a manner different from that described in the Findings is prohibited. - 6.
+Toxic substances shall not be allowed to discharge into the wastewater treatment system such that biological treatment mechanisms are disrupted. - 7.
+Discharge of restaurant and grease trap waste, and other commercial or industrial waste into the septic system is prohibited. - 8.
+Surfacing of waste within or downgradient of the leach fields is prohibited. - 9.
+Surfacing of wastewater from the septic system is prohibited. - 10.
+Presence of leachate within one foot of ground surface elevation of the lowest leach field is prohibited. - 11.
+Discharge of sewage, including gray water, to surface waters is prohibited. - 12.
 Discharge of solid or liquid waste or pollutants, including solvents, oil, grease, or other petroleum products, to surface water, or surface water drainage courses is prohibited.